 DR. PHILLIPS HIGH SCHOOL

 Dedicated to community empowerment and collaborative action, Sydney brings passion and purpose to her work as a Ginsburg Fellow.
-She is a student at Dr Phillips High School and seeks to drive meaningful, people-first change.
+She seeks to drive meaningful, people-first change.

 -